You can call our Sales Team at 512-410-0303 and they can take your order over the phone.

 For DRY items:

-Dry dirt or dust in your case?
-Use a rolling lint remover to clean dry items from the inside of your case.
-Handheld vacuum attachments could also be used at your own risk, on a low setting.
+For dry dirt or dust in your case, use a rolling lint remover to clean dry items.
+A handheld vacuum attachments could also be used at your own risk, on a low setting.
 Too much suction might tear the fabric or pull the foam padding off of the shell.
 Be gentle.

 For WET things:

-Spills happen, but do your best to keep moisture out of the inside of your case.
+Spills happen.
 Should you spill liquid inside your case, remove it as quickly as possible by dabbing a dry cloth on the area until mostly dry.
 Leave your case open until completely dry.
 If you have a fan, turn it on and point it at the case.
 If your spill leaves a stain, use a mild detergent with as little water as possible.
-NOTE: Caustic cleaners such as paint thinner and spot removers should NOT be used as they may soak into the padding and cause undue damage to your instrument.
+Note: Caustic cleaners such as paint thinner and spot removers should NOT be used as they may soak into the padding and cause undue damage to your instrument.
 It may be best to leave the stain.